Industry Trends NZ Real Estate AI

 • How it works: Otter.ai is a meeting assistant that records your conversations (with permission, of course) and transcribes them in real-time.

-• The Kiwi Advantage: After a high-stakes auction strategy meeting with nervous vendors, Otter instantly generates a summary bullet-pointing their exact price expectations and your agreed marketing action items.
-You simply paste this into your CRM.
-It saves hours of typing and protects you from "he-said, she-said" disputes down the line.
+• The Kiwi Advantage: After a high-stakes auction strategy meeting with nervous vendors, Otter can help produce a draft summary of price expectations and agreed marketing action items.
+Review the transcript before adding it to your CRM, because transcription errors can matter in property work.

 Tool 4: The Visual Closer – Virtual Staging AI